Kent State Hosts Lebanese Students for Study in Architecture

-LAU lost faculty due to the disruptions, they said, and courses they need to finish their degrees aren’t always available.
-There also are problems with basic services including electrical outages and spotty internet connection.
+LAU lost faculty due to the disruptions, and courses they need to finish their degrees aren’t always available.
+There also are problems with basic services, including electrical outages and spotty internet connection.

-As fourth-year students, the group has spent much of their spring semester at Kent working on their large integrated design project, in which the students must develop comprehensive designs for a large-scale building, integrating not only its design but also all of its electrical, plumbing, structural and mechanical systems.
+As fourth-year students, they have spent much of their spring semester at Kent working on their large, integrated design project, in which the students must develop comprehensive designs for a large-scale building, integrating not only its design but also all of its electrical, plumbing, structural and mechanical systems.